Eoracle/target-contracts/docs/src/README.md

 ### Deploy

-For all deploy script to work, you need to have next valid nvironment variables:
+For all deploy scripts to work, you need to set [configuration file](#configuration-file) and .env file with the following environment variables
 - PRIVATE_KEY - private key of deployer
 - OWNER_PRIVATE_KEY - private key of the contracts owner (needed for Setup core contracts and Deploy feeds adapters)
 - RPC_URL - rpc url of the target chain